amr4i/CS335---Compilers-Project/asgn3/README.md

 $> cd asgn3
 $> make
 ```
-This will create all the needed executables in asgn3/bin subdirectory.
+This will create the executable parser in asgn3/bin subdirectory.

 ## Running the executable
 ```bash